sungsoo-ahn/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 - Private messages helping improve language models
 - Financial transactions training fraud detection algorithms

-In each case, we have a process that takes sensitive individual data points as input and outputs model parameters that could potentially reveal information about that training data.
+In each case, we have a process that takes sensitive individual datapoints as input and outputs model parameters, which could potentially reveal information about that training data.
 A successful deployment can bring huge social benefits if the model works well, but it could also lead to ugly privacy breaches if the training data can be inferred.

-We'll explore this challenge through a concrete, minimalist example: training a two-layer neural network on simple classification dataset with DP guarantees.
+We'll explore this challenge through a concrete minimalist example: training a two-layer neural network on a simple classification dataset with DP guarantees.
 While simple, we try to illustrate some of the challenges and solutions in DP deep learning.
 Specifically, we'll consider DP guarantees over individual training examples - meaning an observer shouldn't be able to tell whether any particular image-label pair was used during training, even with complete access to the model parameters.

 *Why this blog:* the main motivation of this blog is to introduce DP in a concrete but simple setting.
 Even in this very simple setting, training a DP model requires a set of tricks.
 By introducing a selected highly useful subsets of these tricks, we aim to give the broader community a very limited, yet not completely out-of-touch, perspective on the progress and challenges of DP training.
 For a broader guide on DP and some best practices, we recommend the review <d-cite key="ponomareva2023dpfy"></d-cite>.